-If you’re looking for extra information with regards to the financial support measures available to CIS / Self-employed contractors, you can do so in our guidance page.
+If you’re looking for extra information with regards to the financial support measures available to CIS / Self-employed contractors, and in particular the recently announced Self-Employed Income Support Scheme Grant Extension, you can do so in our guidance page.
 Below we answer some of the specific questions sent in to us by our CIS / Self-employed contractors.

 I don’t want to lay off the employees I currently employ.
 Is there any support available which can help me avoid this?

-If you aren’t able to continue paying them as a result of the COVID-19 pandemic’s effect on your company’s work, you should be able to get support through the Coronavirus Job Retention Scheme (CJRS), further details can be found on our CIS/Self-employed guidance page.
+If you aren’t able to continue paying them as a result of the COVID-19 pandemic’s effect on your company’s work, you should be able to get support through the Coronavirus Job Retention Scheme (CJRS), further details can be found here.

 If the payment cannot be made in full by 31 March 2021, HMRC will allow you to set up a payment plan to pay the amount over the course of the 2021/22 tax year.

-I’m a CIS contractor and am classed as self-employed with no work due to the effects of the COVID-19 virus.
+I’m a CIS contractor and am classed as self-employed with little work over the summer and now none during the autumn due to the effects of the COVID-19 virus.
 What help is available to me?

 In September 2020 it was announced more time to pay taxes due in January 2021 will be granted, with tax payers being allowed to secure a plan to pay amounts due over a period of 12 months instead.